qihongl/learn-hippo/README.md

 [src/train-model.sh](https://github.com/qihongl/learn-hippo/blob/master/src/train-model.sh)
 )
 I wrote might not work for you.
-However, these scripts simply documents the simulation parameters I used and it is relatively simple to adapt them for your cluster/platform (see the section on **Replicate the simulation results - general guidelines**).
+However, these scripts simply document the simulation parameters I used and it is relatively simple to adapt them for your cluster/platform (see the section on **Replicate the simulation results - general guidelines**).

 ## What's in the repo